Champa–Đại Việt War (1471): Siege of Vijaya

-Thánh Tông then converged his armies to surround the city of Vijaya (12 miles west of Thị Nại), where the Champa king was seeking refugee inside.
-According to Vietnamese sources, the Cham king Trà Toàn apparently tried to compromise and make an agreement for his kingdom's surrender, but Thánh Tông ignored and pressed on the siege.
+After two weeks of fierce fighting, one-third of Champa territory corresponding to today’s Đà Nẵng, Quảng Nam, and Quảng Ngãi had been taken by the Vietnamese.
+Thánh Tông's army then marched south toward Bình Định, main center of the Champa Kingdom.
+Nearby Thị Nại citadel on the coast was captured on March 18, and 400 Cham were killed.
+Thánh Tông then converged his armies to surround the city of Vijaya (12 miles west of Thị Nại) on March 19, where the Champa king was seeking refuge inside.
+According to Vietnamese sources, the Cham king Trà Toàn apparently tried to compromise and make an agreement for his kingdom's surrender, but Thánh Tông ignored him and continued the siege.

+The attackers surrounded Vijaya by multiple circumventing lines of fences and trenches, cutting off the besieged defenders from relief while launching non-stop terrifying bombardments and scaling ladder attacks against the city's wall defenders.
 This came at a massive financial cost, since it drained the Vietnamese treasury of 1,000 gold liang a day.
 The Vietnamese forces used cannons to bombard the Cham capital, Vijaya, blasting a breach in the east of the city's walls prior to storming the city.
 On March 22, the city fell after a four-day siege.
 More than 30,000 Chams were captured, including Trà Toàn and his family members, who were deported to the north, and over 60,000 killed.
 Another 40,000 were executed.

 The Malay Annals accounts for the fall of Champa mention that the king of Kuchi (Đại Việt) sent messengers to the Treasure Minister of Champa, deceiving him to defect and open the city gate.
 At dawn the men of Đại Việt entered the city and vanquished the Cham defenders with ease, Vak (Vijaya) fell and the king of Champa was slain.
-The 18th-century Jesuit history Notice Historique also described King Lyhao (Thánh Tông) triumphing Champa in 1471 and had King Panlotchatsuen (Trà Toàn) taken prisoner, noting that the Ming emperor refused to assist Champa due to probable Champa's support to Tonkin rebel Tching Ki Kouang (Trùng Quang) 50 years earlier.